cyberark/conjur/AUTHENTICATORS.md

 CONJUR_AUTHENTICATORS=authn-ldap/sysadmins,authn
 ```

+Note that this is a comma-separated list.

 ### Create webservice and authorize users

 Except for the default Conjur authenticator, authenticators must be listed as
-webservices in your Conjur policy, and users must have be authorized to use
+webservices in your Conjur policy, and users must be authorized to use them.
-them.
 This requires two steps:

 1. Add the authenticator as a webservice in your conjur policy:
 ```yaml